SAVE

 2. After purchasing the compost, use an aerating tool over the entire surface of the lawn.
 This will punch divot holes into the ground and allow the nutritious compost to reach the roots of the grass.

-3. After aerating, use the shovel to scatter compost evenly across your lawn.
+3. After aerating, use your shovel to scatter compost evenly across your lawn.
 Add compost along the lawn’s perimeter first, and then distribute the rest as evenly as possible.
 I recommend walking backwards while scattering the compost, so that your stepping doesn’t compact it down onto your lawn.

 4. After spreading the compost, you must then use a garden rake to smooth and level the surface of the compost.
 This will ensure that all plants are receiving the same amounts of moisture and fertilizer.

-With the right tools and just a little bit of hard work, you’ll find that composting the lawn can be both fun and satisfying, leading to a strong and healthy turf that is free of pesky weeds.
+With the right tools and just a little bit of hard work, you’ll find that composting the lawn can be both fun and satisfying, leading to strong and healthy turf that is free of pesky weeds.
 Be warned, though – your neighbors will likely be jealous.

 About the Author: Philip Brown is a lover of green, healthy lawns.
 A former lawn care professional, Philip now spends his time sharing what he knows with others.
 When he’s not blogging about lawn management at The Lawn Enthusiast, you can find him tending to his own front yard down in Loganville, Georgia.